-the Company has no plans to use debt financing at the present time.
-Based on the current working capital as of the date of this MD&A, it is expected that the current cash position will be sufficient to fund the Company's needs for the next twelve months.
+There is no guarantee that the Company will be able to secure additional financings in the future at terms that are favorable.
+To date, the Company has not used debt or other means of financing to further its exploration programs, and the Company has no plans to use debt financing at the present time.
+Based on the current working capital as of the date of this MD&A, it is expected that the current cash position will be sufficient to fund the Company's needs for at least next twelve months.